-IRS Wage Garnishment
+Understanding IRS Wage Garnishment Laws In Texas

 The IRS will only allow you to keep the amount necessary to cover your family’s basic needs.
-In some cases though, the IRS can garnish well over half of your wage.
+In some cases, though, the IRS can garnish well over half of your wage.
 A wage garnishment lawyer can work with you to best handle the situation and represent your best interests.

 Other Wage Garnishment

 Creditors can also take part in wage garnishment.
 However, unlike the IRS, creditors require a court order to garnish your wage, unless you owe child support or student loans.
 Even when a judge rules against you, the law protects you by setting a limit on how much of your wage can be taken by creditors.
 Your wage can only be garnished by 25% of disposable earnings following mandatory deductions or any excess of 30 times your minimum wage.
 If you have several debts and therefore several garnishments, protections may vary.
 A wage garnishment lawyer can help you figure out the best way to handle the situation.

 Even after the process of wage garnishment has begun, there might still be some time for redemption.
 You can enter into a tax payment plan or request the IRS for a delayed collection of taxes.
 Here are some of the ways you can stop IRS wage garnishment.